angr/angr-doc/docs/examples.md

 Script runtime: 6.7 sec

-A Linux binary that takes a key as a command line argument and check it against a series of constraints.
+A Linux binary that takes a key as a command line argument and checks it against a series of constraints.

 Challenge Description:
 > We need help activating this product -- we've lost our license key :(